splinks/Vrchat-Dance-Pad/README.md

 CyanBlue	- For making the spiffy animation merger script located in the tools folder

-★Megumin★	- For figuring out the FullBody Fix
+★Megumin★	- For adding viseme fixes

 # Rules